-My laptop is getting had it's 2 year birthday a couple of months ago.
-It wasn't the fastest processor on the block to start with, but with the time it has gotten much, much slower.
+My laptop had its 2-year birthday a couple of months ago.
+It wasn’t the fastest processor on the block to start with, but with the time it has gotten much, much slower.

 I’ve already written about How to Speed Up Your Computer, but after you take all those steps, what do you do?